urnotsylvia/python/CONTRIBUTING.md

 Everyone is welcome to contribute to this project.

-Make a pull request to submit any python code
+Make a pull request to submit any python code and I will merge it!